HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **User Goal:** To generate, view, and save actionable suggestions for professional development based on their processed evaluation data.
 -   **Entry Points:** The user clicks on the "AI Assistant" link in the main sidebar navigation.
 -   **Success Criteria:** An AI-generated report is successfully created and becomes available for download.
 The user can view the real-time progress of the generation.
+-   **Error Handling:** If the AI service is temporarily unavailable, the user is shown a clear, non-technical message and can retry the action later.

 **Technical Sequence Diagram:**